dw61/electronvolt/README.md

 # Modern

-A physical quantity calculator with units, using  with jupyter notebook.
+A physical quantity calculator with units, using jupyter notebook.

-## First Demo
+## Demo

 #### Calculate the rest mass energy of an electron.